📊 Monitoring and Logging Design - AZ-305 Practice Questions

 • Monitoring scenarios for AZ-305 are frequently mapped to Domain 1 (25-30%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where Monitoring interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where Monitoring interacts with identity, networking, governance, or monitoring patterns rather than appearing as an isolated question.

-• When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Expert) and managed-service best practices.
+• When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Expert) and vendor best practices.

 High-Value Monitoring Concepts